How to Make Your Next Grill-Out Healthy

 - Don’t forget about dessert!
 Grilled peaches or bananas pair well with a scoop of low-fat frozen yogurt.
 A campfire works well too!

-Fruits and vegetables are at their peak nutritional value and taste.
+- Fruits and vegetables are at their peak nutritional value and taste.
 Go to your local farmer’s market or food stand and try something unfamiliar.
+Be sure to stock up on your seasonal favorites while they are at peak flavor!
 Most vendors will give you a free sample!

 Summer parties can be healthy and delicious with a little planning.
 Try to offer something from each of the food groups and don’t forget to put items back in the refrigerator after two hours for food safety!